wilsonmar/wilsonmar.github.io/_posts/2018-07-19-salesforce-certifications.md

    such as taking time away from movies, sports, going out, or other diversions.
    Are you willing to watch certification videos instead of watching TV?

+   PROTIP: Bone-conducting headphones enable you to listen without disturbing others while you drive or walk around.

 1. <a target="_blank" href="http://certification.force.com/pkb/articles/Public_KB/Scheduling-an-Exam">Register to take certification tests</a>.

 1. Prepare to take exams remotely on your own computer by <a target="_blank" href="http://certification.force.com/pkb/articles/Public_KB/Online-Proctoring-Completing-Your-Exam-Remotely">